 The Kerr Center manages the USDA’s Sustainable Agriculture Research and Education (SARE) Professional Development Program for the southern region.
-The Kerr Center’s David Redhage is Program Manager, and Toni Dewitt is program assistant.
+The Kerr Center’s David Redhage is Program Manager, and Shelley Shipman is program assistant.
 More information about SARE’s grant programs.

 History of PDP

 Begun in 1994, the Sustainable Agriculture Research and Education (SARE) Professional Development Program provides sustainable agriculture education and outreach strategies for Cooperative Extension System and Natural Resources Conservation Service staff and other agricultural educators who work directly with farmers and ranchers.

 Administered and funded by SARE, the Professional Development Program receives annual congressional allocations of about $4.5 million.